craigz06/craigz06/README.md

 record that a full-context observer structurally cannot produce?
 The README there reports results honestly, including runs that didn't go the way the hypothesis predicted.
+See [MISSION.md](MISSION.md) for what this is trying to achieve, as distinct from how.

 ---